Gusgo99/ofdm-channel_estimation/readme.md

 y_pilots = ifft(Y_pilots)
 x_pilots = ifft(X_pilots)

-// y_pilot can now be used for channel estimation
+// y_pilot and x_pilots can now be used for channel estimation
 ```

 ### Combining estimations